clueboard/milc/docs/breaking_changes.md

 # Version 1.4.0

 * The `config` subcommand now filters out configuration that has not been explicitly set.
 The new `--all` flag will allow you to see all possible configuration options and their default values.
+* Setting program metadata through environment variables has been deprecated.
+In its place is the new `set_metadata()` function.
+See [Metadata](metadata.md) for more detail.

 # Version 1.3.0